 - Do I need to create summary tables for the types of analysis I want to perform?

-- Do I need to join data from the tables I’m working with with an inner or outer join, or to combine these tables to create a new one?
+- Do I need to join data from the tables I’m working with using an inner or outer join, or combine these tables to create a new one?